 - Spring form pan

-Place the graham crackers, cinnamon and coconut oil in a food processor and mix until it's a fine sand-like texture.
+When ready to begin, place the graham crackers, cinnamon and coconut oil in a food processor and mix until it's a fine sand-like texture.

 Place the crust mixture in a greased spring form pan, pressing it evenly along the bottom and up the sides.